Live Exploration of Dynamic Rings: Ring exploration in

+On ring $R_1$, starting from round $0$, the adversary perpetually removes edge $e_0$, and it schedules the activation of the agents as follows.
+In rounds where the agents would not traverse $e_0$ or they would traverse $e_0$ from one endpoint only, the adversary lets all the agents be active.
+In the {\em busy} rounds where there are agents trying to traverse $e_0$ from both endpoints, say nodes $v_0$ and $v_{n-1}$, the adversary activates agents on $v_0$ and on $v_{n-1}$ in alternating fashion, i.e. they are never active in the same round.
+Notice that $e_0$ is perpetually removed, so no one will traverse it.
+Since ${\cal A}$ is assumed to be correct, it will eventually explore $R_1$.
+Therefore, there exists a round $r$ where ${\cal A}$ decides that $R_1$ has been explored, and at least one agent terminates.

+We now consider the following schedule of activations and edges removal for ring $R_2$.
+On ring $R_2$ the adversary places all agents in the same positions of ring $R_1$, i.e. they are only in nodes belonging to \\ $\{v_0,v_1\ldots,v_{n-1}\}$.
+In rounds when some agent wants to traverse one of edges $e_0$ and $e_n$ and no agent wants to traverse the other, the adversary will block that edge.
+In the {\em busy} rounds when there are agents trying to traverse both $e_0$ and $e_n$, it will alternate between making agents waiting on $e_0$ passive and blocking edge $e_n$, and making agents waiting on $e_n$ passive and blocking $e_0$.
+Notice that, in the {\sf ET} model, such a schedule can be kept for a finite but unbounded amount of rounds, hence this can be kept until round $r$.

+Observe that, until round $r$, this execution of ${\cal A}$ on $R_2$ is not distinguishable, from the point of view of agents, from the execution of ${\cal A}$ on $R_1$ previously explained.
+Therefore, the agent that terminates at round $r$ in the execution of ${\cal A}$ on $R_1$ also terminates in round $r$ in the execution of ${\cal A}$ on $R_2$.
+However, when this happens ring $R_2$ has not been explored.

 Note that the above arguments apply also if the agents have distinct IDs.
-If there is a landmark, it can be placed anywhere in $R_1$, and in the corresponding place between $e_0$ and $e_n$ in $R_2$, $R_1$ and $R_2$ will still look the same to the agents. \end{proof}
+If there is a landmark, it can be placed anywhere in $R_1$, and in the corresponding node in $R_2$; $R_1$ and $R_2$ will still look the same to the agents. \end{proof}